Chapin Mill Workshops

 Accreditation: The University of Rochester School of Medicine and Dentistry is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-Mindful Practice Teacher Training
+Mindful Practice Facilitator Training

 October 24-28, 2017

 Update: This workshop is at full capacity and we are no longer taking applications.
-Another Teacher Training workshop will take place in the Spring of 2019, with registration beginning in the Summer of 2018.
+Another Facilitator Training workshop will take place in the Spring of 2019, with registration beginning in the Summer of 2018.

 A 5-day, retreat-like workshop designed to enable clinicians and medical educators deepen their skills in mindful practice and their ability to teach and develop programs in mindful practice at their home institutions.
 Mindful practice promotes effective, efficient and compassionate care while also improving clinicians' own resilience and well-being by building clinicians' attentiveness, situational awareness, self-awareness, teamwork, and self-monitoring in stressful and demanding clinical situations.
 The workshop helps participants define and realize their learning goals in an experiential learning environment.